 Thursday, June 6, 2019

-City council this week took the lowest-density option off the table in planning for the future of the Alpine-Balsam area, insisting — despite neighborhood concerns — that more housing is needed in the north Boulder enclave.
+City council this week took the lowest-density option off the Postponement of a motion, or a vote in planning for the future of the Alpine-Balsam area, insisting — despite neighborhood concerns — that more housing is needed in the north Boulder enclave.